Squash is a popular sport in Europe.

 Because the squash ball isn’t as easy to control and doesn’t bounce back easily unlike that of the tennis, it required more effort for the players to get into the rally, which makes the game more challenging.
 It became more and more popular in the Harrow School, and, after about 30 years, the first squash courts were built in the school, and squash officially became a new sport.

 The popularity of squash then spread across the United Kingdom and its neighboring countries, although there was still no standard rules of the game.
 In every place, it has its own set of rules and even the size of the courts vary.
+Just like a self defense knife or people looking for out the front knife reviews in the U.S. is the norm, playing squash is just like that in the UK and is continuing to spread in popularity as well.

 In the late 19th century, squash rackets was played in Canada and spread over the country reaching America.
 It then spread even more rapidly in other regions such as Germany, Australia, Pakistan, and New Zealand.